Julien Green: Later career

-In 1947 he worked on a screenplay for a film about Ignatius of Loyola, intended for director Robert Bresson, but he failed to complete it.
+In 1947 he worked on a screenplay for a film about Saint Ignatius of Loyola, intended for director Robert Bresson, but he failed to complete it.

 His 1960 novel Chaque homme dans sa nuit, set largely in New York, appeared that same year in a translation by Green's sister Anne Green.
 Henri Peyre wrote of it with enthusiasm: "Strange and tense, it is nevertheless compelling, as Dostoevsky's fiction is", though he noted Green achieved this "in spite of an uncertain design and its disregard for all ordinary realism".

 Between 1963 and 1974 he published four volumes of memoirs covering the first two decades of his life, the years before he began to keep the daily journals that he had been publishing since 1938.
 In the third volume, Terre lointaine (1966), he described how he became aware of his homosexuality while at the University of Virginia, experienced his first crush, and gained second-hand experience from a similarly inclined fellow student.
 In the fourth volume, Jeunesse (1974), he depicted himself in college: "No one was ever so petrified by a Medusa's head as I was by what struck me as a perfect young [man's] face."
 He portrayed himself throughout his life as a chaste homosexual whose relationship with his lifelong companion was "platonic".
 Numerous Catholic prelates expressed their admiration for this "model of righteousness".

 Green was elected to succeed to François Mauriac's chair in the Académie française on 3 June 1971, the first member not a French citizen.
 (Note: "Could Mr. Green be made into a Frenchman? ...
 Maurice Genevoix, [the Académie] chief secretary, spoke to President Pompidou, who asked Rene Pleven, the Minister of Justice who approved.
 On the strength of his birth in France, long residence here and eminence of services rendered the country, the writer will hence forth “be considered” a French man.)
 He was received and delivered his inaugural lecture on 16 November 1972.
 In 1996, he caused a minor scandal by resigning from the Académie, disavowing any interest in honors and describing himself as "American, exclusively" (americain, exclusivement).
 The Académie responded that membership was "not an unstable position, but an irrevocable dignity".
 His resignation was not accepted and he was not replaced until after his death.
 (Note: According to the Académie, Green's seat became vacant upon his death.)

 In 1975, the Pleiade library began republishing several volumes of Green's work, an honor rarely accorded a living writer.